Adventure Studies Menu

 - ADVG 4090-3 - Adventure Tourism International Community Development

-In 2017, a new domestic 3-credit Field School was offered.
+A new domestic three-credit field school was offered.
 Centered on the fast growing sectors of mountain bike and trail tourism.
-Five students travelled to Central British Columbia to work on trail tourism projects and engage with local First-Nations communities.
-The Field School worked with Recreation Sites and Trails BC as they do the community consultation, site selection and layout for a new recreational trail network.
+Five students travelled to central British Columbia to work on trail tourism projects and engage with local First-Nations communities.
+The field school worked with Recreation Sites and Trails BC as they do the community consultation, site selection and layout for a new recreational trail network.

 We added a second trip to Ecuador with one group of students returning to Panguipulli in Chile and another group began a project in the Bahia de Caraquez region of Ecuador.